This Dairy Free Carbonara recipe has coconut milk instead of cream. Healthier and lighter in calories without sacrificing any of the flavor!

 Instead of cream I used coconut milk.
 It’s a bit lighter in calories than heavy cream and I just thought why not?
 Let’s try to remake a classic with a bit of a more modern Asianized spin.

 Sprinkle some capers and freshly diced green onions as a garnish and dinner is ready.
 The result?
-A simple yet creamy and flavorful coconut milk carbonara.
+A simple yet creamy and flavorful dairy free carbonara.

-Finally a creamy carbonara I can actually enjoy.
+Finally a creamy dairy free carbonara I can actually enjoy.
 Not too oily and not too heavy -> just how carbonara should always be.

 What do you think?
-Are you willing to give my coconut milk carbonara pasta a try or are you a die hard fan of the classic version?
+Are you willing to give my dairy free carbonara pasta a try or are you a die hard fan of the classic version?

-If you do try my coconut milk carbonara pasta please share your thoughts in the comments below!
+If you do try my dairy free carbonara pasta please share your thoughts in the comments below!

 Looking for other 30 minute dinner pasta dishes to try?
 Check out some of my favorites: